auth0/express-jwt/README.md

 app.use(jwt({ secret: 'shhhhhhared-secret'}).unless({path: ['/token']}));
 ```

-This is especially useful when applying to multiple routes.
+This is especially useful when applying to multiple routes. `path` can be a string, a regexp or an array of any of those (see [express-unless](https://github.com/jfromaniello/express-unless) for more details).

 This module also support tokens signed with public/private key pairs.
 Instead of a secret, you can specify a Buffer with the public key